 5. Being active together as a family.
 One of the great things about the Challenge was that it forced me to be active even when I wasn’t at the gym.
 I had to be creative in how I did that and I needed to do it with the kids.
 Whether it was working out in our basement “gym” while they were awake and watching me or running to the library with them in a jogging stroller, watching them pretend to workout on their own or alongside me has been on of the most gratifying experiences in this whole healthy lifestyle change.
 Kendall, my three-year-old middle daughter, when she was given new tennis shoes, called them her workout shoes and promptly went running around our main floor because she was working out.

-Are you getting healthy in 2015?
+Are you getting healthy?
 What are your resolutions?